Laesod/massimoronca.it/content/post/2014-02-10-start-running-your-own-DNS.md

 ;; Query time: 0 msec
 ```

-Bonus: if you run Apache on your dev machine, you can easily setup the *one virtual host to rule them all* through [mass vistrual hosting](http://httpd.apache.org/docs/2.4/vhosts/mass.html).
+Bonus: if you run Apache on your dev machine, you can easily setup the *one virtual host to rule them all* through [mass virtual hosting](http://httpd.apache.org/docs/2.4/vhosts/mass.html).

 Edit `/etc/apache2/extra/httpd-vhosts.conf` and add this configuration, every `.dev` domain will point to a folder with the same name, but without the extension, in `~/Sites` folder.
 For example, `myapp.dev` will point to `~/Sites/myapp`.